fahrican/grocery-shopping-api/README.md

-## grocer shopping RESTful API
+## Grocery shopping RESTful API

-API for planning grocery shopping
+This application is designed to expose a set of RESTful endpoints to manage grocery shopping, It serves as the backend component for other web or mobile applications.

-### db schema
+### Database schema

-The database schema from *dbdiagramm.io*
+The database schema from **dbdiagramm.io**

 Table app_user {
 id integer [primary key]